TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking

 \section{Abstract}

 Multiple object tracking (MOT) is the task containing detection and association.
 Plenty of trackers have achieved competitive performance.
-Unfortunately, for the lack of informative exchange on these subtasks, they are often biased toward one of the two and remain underperforming in complex scenarios, such as the expected false negatives and mistaken trajectories of targets when passing each other.
-In this paper, we propose TransFiner, a transformer-based post-refinement approach for MOT.
-It is a generic attachment framework that leverages the images and tracking results (locations and class predictions) from the original tracker as inputs, which are then used to launch TransFiner powerfully.
-Moreover, TransFiner depends on \textit{query pairs}, which produce pairs of detection and motion through the \textit{fusion decoder} and achieve comprehensive tracking improvement.
-We also provide targeted refinement by labeling query pairs according to different refinement levels.
+Unfortunately, for the lack of informative exchange on these subtasks, they are often biased toward one of the two and underperform in complex scenarios, such as the inevitable misses and mistaken trajectories of targets when tracking individuals within a crowd.
+This paper proposes TransFiner, a transformer-based approach to \textit{post-refining} MOT.
+It is a generic attachment framework that depends on \textit{query pairs}, the bridge between an \textit{original tracker} and TransFiner.
+Each query pair, through the \textit{fusion decoder}, produces refined detection and motion clues for a specific object.
+Before that, they are feature-aligned and group-labeled under the guidance of tracking results (locations and class predictions) from the original tracker, finishing tracking refinement with focus and comprehensively.
 Experiments show that our design is effective, on the MOT17 benchmark, we elevate the CenterTrack from $ 67.8\% $ MOTA and $ 64.7\% $ IDF1 to $ 71.5\% $ MOTA and $ 66.8\% $ IDF1.